Moisture Control

 Instant Access:

 After you have purchased a paid page, PayPal is going to bring you back to my website.
-In order to see the paid page you have to click on the “Register” button, fill out the form, choose your own Username and Password, click on the arrow at the top of the page, move the form up and click on the “Register” button at the bottom of the form – congratulation, you are now on the page you have paid for!
+In order to see the paid page you have to click on the “Register” button, fill out the form, choose your own Username and Password, and click on the “Register” button at the bottom of the form – congratulation, you are now on the page you have paid for!

 Important: After you have purchased any Paid page or Download page and PayPal brought you back to my website, the first thing that you should do is to save that page to your Favorites.
 Then if something goes wrong you always can come back to re-register yourself on my website again.